harvard-lil/shelfio/README.md

 (this should create a user with the username of 'willy' and the password of 'pass')

+###Setup mail
+If you want the "reset password" functionality to work, you'll need a mail server.

+If you're running an ubuntu system and want to run mail locally:

+apt-get install mailutils

+Be sure you mail options are pointing to the right place in settings.py

 ###Install shlv.me

 Clone the repo: